Chukwu3meka/waverd-server/README.md

 ## Issues

-1. Stick to Passport 0.5 to avoid issues with oauth for now. [stackoverflow](https://stackoverflow.com/questions/72375564/typeerror-req-session-regenerate-is-not-a-function-using-passport)
+1. ~~Stick to Passport 0.5 to avoid issues with oauth for now. [stackoverflow](https://stackoverflow.com/questions/72375564/typeerror-req-session-regenerate-is-not-a-function-using-passport)~~
-2. --- Ensure not to add NODE_ENV = "development" to server env, to allow installation of dev dependencies ---
+2. Ensure not to add NODE_ENV = "development" to server env, to allow installation of dev dependencies ---
-3. before email update, send notification consistently for 7 days before email change can take effect, also display it in app/user profile pae that email has been updated and will take effect in 7 days time
+3. Before email update, send notification consistently for 7 days before email change can take effect, also display it in app/user profile pae that email has been updated and will take effect in 7 days time
 4. Make sure to set case sensitivity in folder/file rename on git/windows
-5. most website sanitize empty space in password
+5. Most website sanitize empty space in password